MKTCLounge/MKTCLounge.github.io/index.md

 Join Method: Room Code
 i.
 Rooms that are started with incorrect settings will be reopened and any races with the incorrect settings will not count.

 ii.
 Failure to start a room with the correct settings may result in an individual host flag.
-If mogi is cancelled for incorrect settings, host will recieve host ban and -50 MMR strike.
+If mogi is cancelled for incorrect settings, host will receive host ban and -50 MMR strike.

 iii.
 Players with 2 host flags will receive Host Banned role.